bkorbsquare/Module-3-Challenge/README.md

 ## Description

--This code displays a random password generator.
+- This code displays a random password generator.
--I wanted to deploy this site to generate a random passowrd using JavaScript.
+- I wanted to deploy this site to generate a random passowrd using JavaScript.
--I coded JavaScript using arrays and a for loop.
+- I coded JavaScript using arrays and a for loop.
--Given more time I will fix the 'undefined' error in the for loop.
+- Given more time I would fix the 'undefined' error in the for loop.

 ## Installation